bergoid/gt/README.rst

   1   If the CWD is not under version control
       with git, this script will abort.

-  2. Look for an executable file named 'precommit' in the Current Working Directory (CWD) and run it, if found.
+  2. Look for a file named 'precommit' in the
+      Current Working Directory (CWD) and run ('source') it, if found.

-  3. If the option "-A" is passed, all files in the git working tree are updated to the index.
+  3. If the option "-A" is passed, all files in the git working tree are added to the index before comitting.
       Not recommended!

   4. The files are committed with commit message "MSG".
 If no argument is given, the commit message must be typed into